Elektroney/Elektroney/README.md

-# Nice to see you, i'm ✨ Leon Kraim ✨
+# Nice to see you, I'm ✨ Leon Kraim ✨
 #### Synonym: Elektroney